ricardoquesada/c64-commando-2084/README.md

 shipped with Commando are level 0, 1 and 3) was in progress, or finished.

 All the actions, charset-mask, trigger rows are present.
+What's missing is the the map and a partial charset.
+The charset used for the main screen is likely the one designed for level2.

-What's missing is the charset and the map.
-They were probably removed due to lack of time (?) or due lack of RAM to create a single-load game (?).
+"Level 2" was probably removed due to lack of time (?) or due lack of RAM to create a single-load game (?).

 For more info about this level, search for "lvl2" in the `main.asm` file.